globus-gladier/gladier-client-template/README.md

 To check if the data went to the index try this check https://acdc.alcf.anl.gov/globus-tutorial/563c3d98-6fa8-4ef5-83e2-0f378efe0a5f

+## Stop!

+At this point.
+You have the tools to create 1-step flows.
+We suggest you play with the examples and create your own python functions.
+Some ideas:

+* Create your own funcx endpoint and try executing functions at your own machine.
+One simple way to see where is being executed is to create a file at your desktop.
+* Now try transfering this file into our remote server
+* And retrieving the information of this file and adding to your search index.
+* Try downloading the file from the globusApp

 ## Your journey continues here
+### You shall pass!

-Most flows will be a combination of the examples above.
+Most flows will be a combination of the steps above.
 Our next step is to merge all of then into a single flow.
-For simplicity, we start a new client in `/full_client` with a new set of `/tools`
+For simplicity, we start a new client in `/full_client` with a new set of `/tools`.
+This time, we will focus on how to execute it all at once.

 The idea is to create the infrastructure based on the simple_examples and expand it into a flow with:

 * Transfer
 * Funcx
+* Funcx
 * Publish

 ### Defining the correct payload

+As you noticed above, each 1-step flow have different payloads.
+Now, all the `input` variables need to be defined at once.

+> **Best practice** the name of each variable on the payload should match the input name of the variables on the funcx functions.
+Keeping then separate and well commented on the client makes debugging much faster for you and others.

 ### Using flow modifiers

+Auto creating the flow definitions is great but sometimes you may want to change variables like "Timeouts" or which endpoint will execute each function

+> **Best practice** for machines that require `queieng` we define two endpoints `funcx_endpoint_non_compute` at the head node and `funcx_endpoint_compute` at the queued nodes.
+Note that since they live in the machine, they share the same `globus_endpoint` and therefore can access the same files.
+You can use the `non_compute` endpoint for funcx functions which do not require lots of compute power.

 ### Importing external functions

+Functions may already been created by you or others.
+You can importa a `GladierBaseTool` from a different package and include it directly into your flow.
+Gladier will take care of registering the funcx definition with your username.

+> **Tip** [Gladier-Tools](https://www.github.com/globus-gladier/gladier-tools) already have lots of tools for posix, transfer and publish operations.
+In special, `Publish` is very useful to automatically create and ingest metadata based on your experiment.
+Lets explore it further below.

 ### gladier_tools.Publish

 ### Single Instance client

 Our flow now is defined on an executable file and can be integrated with any CLI based execution method.

 ### Creating an event based client

 Since our Single Instance Client defines a `run_flow` function that only needs a set defined set of variables to run.
 We can create a FileWatcher that creates this payload whenever a new file is created/modified.
 The watcher itself does not carry any information about the flow.

+## You shall not pass!!

+Lets explore what was covered on the example before.